-As well as being a wonderful young woman Romilly lives with a very rare and moderate condition known as ‘Ring Chromosome 22’.
-Ring Chromosome 22 is typically characterised by having an intellectual disability associated with low muscle tone, poor motor coordination that can include an unsteady walking gait.
+As well as being a wonderful young woman, Romilly lives with a very rare and moderate condition known as ‘Ring Chromosome 22’.
+Ring Chromosome 22 is typically characterised by having an intellectual disability associated with low muscle tone and poor motor coordination, that can include an unsteady walking gait.
 Some individuals may also have severe delays in speech and language comprehension with difficulty concentrating and social withdrawal.
-Romilly attended the Eastern Hills Senior High School Education Support Unit for five years and in her 18th year is was time for us to look at what options were available to her after school.
+Romilly attended the Eastern Hills Senior High School Education Support Unit for five years and in her 18th year, it was time for us to look at what options were available to her after school.

-Looking to the future we are aware that the time will come where Romilly will need to move out of her loving home environment and into some form of shared space.
-We would like this to be a positive experience for her and at the current time, it is hoped that she may share a unit with her cousin and maybe a third person of their choice.
+Looking to the future, we are aware that the time will come when Romilly will need to move out of her loving home environment and into some form of shared space.
 We would like her to be able to have her pets and for there to be whatever support is necessary for her to live the best and most fulfilling life she can.
 She will always have family members there for her, looking out for her best interests and supporting her through life.

 Kerrian and Russell (Parents)